Leadership Matrix Survey

 - Next, have them transfer their answers to the two respective columns provided in the scoring section.
 Total the score in each column and multiply each total by 0.2.
 For example, in the first column (People), if the learner answered 5, 3, 4, 4, 3, 2, 5, 4, 3 then his or her final score is = 33 X 0.2 = 6.6.

-- The total score for the fist column (people) is plotted on vertical axis in the matrix section, while the total score for the second column (Task) is plotted on the horizontal axis.
-For a sample, see Example.
-Finally, have the learners intersect the lines to see in what leadership dimension they normally operate out of:
+- The total score for the first column (people) is plotted on vertical axis in the matrix section, while the total score for the second column (Task) is plotted on the horizontal axis (see Example).
+Finally, have the learners intersect the lines to see the leadership dimension they normally operate out of:

 - Team Leadership